About-France.com France for music-lovers .....

 In the summer months, many small towns and rural areas of France put on concerts in a wide array of venues, including châteaux, old churches, open-air theatres and small halls, for the benefit of locals and visitors.
 There are plenty of small festivals, sometimes thematic, sometimes not, and many of them are hard to find until one actually arrives in a place for a holiday.
 Generally speaking, concerts organised in this manner are friendly and convivial events, sometimes followed by a free glass of wine and a chance to chat with the performers.
 Performers at these events cover the whole range, from internationally acclaimed professionals to talented local amateur groups; and while full orchestral events are rare, many such venues propose concerts of chamber music, soloists, piano recitals, small choral groups or ad-hoc ensembles.

-Another example is the south of the Jura mountains, in eastern France, which each year proposes a programme of organ recitals in local churches.
+One area that has made an effort to provide a programme of concerts is the south of the Jura mountains, in eastern France, which each year proposes a programme of organ recitals in local churches.

-For piano enthusiasts, the Roque d'Anthéron international piano festival, in rural Provence, is a locally organised festival offering a programme of piano concerts over a four-week period from late July to late August (23rd July - 21st August 2010).
+For piano enthusiasts, the Roque d'Anthéron international piano festival, in rural Provence, is a locally organised festival offering a programme of piano concerts over a four-week period from late July to late August

 There is also the annual International Chopin Festival, with a week-long series of concerts at the château de Nohant, home of the 19th century novelist George Sand, in the Centre region of France, in late July.